TheThingSystem/steward/nodewiki/steward/Philosophy.md

 The steward is architected to make it very easy for third-parties to add "device-specific" drivers that manage things.
 The steward is open source,
-and it contains dozens of drivers for real-world products both because the steward's curators have them ourselves, and to provide real-world guides for implementors (who are free to contribute their work, or not).
+and it contains dozens of drivers for real-world products both because the steward's curators have them ourselves, and to provide real-world guides for other implementors (who are free to contribute their work, or not).
 The choice of _node.js_ is instructive in that it is "serious", "accessible" and has considerable momentum.
 It is "serious" in that you can build reliable systems with it, and it is "accessible" in that [JavaScript](http://en.wikipedia.org/wiki/JavaScript) is the currently the dominant